 Mattresses have long been an issue in solid waste management; lack of recycling options and insufficient education on proper collection has led to many mattresses being illegally dumped or landfilled, where they take up significant space, up to one cubic yard each.
-In Washington alone, more than 48,000 tons – or 1 million mattresses – are disposed each year.
-It is estimated that Americans landfill over 50,000 mattresses each day, with less than 5% being recycled, even though they contain many readily recyclable materials such as metal, wood, fabric, and more.
+In Washington alone, more than 1,000 mattresses are sent to landfill every day.1 Only a small fraction of mattresses are currently being recycled, even though they contain many readily recyclable materials such as metal, wood, fabric, and more.
 Extended producer responsibility (EPR) can serve as a solution to reduce the illegal dumping of mattresses and ensure that mattresses are properly managed at the end of life, leading to increased recycling, refurbishment, and reuse of used mattresses.

 Programs